-Not to be confused with Fallout Tactics: Brotherhood of Steel, which is an entirely different game, Fallout: Brotherhood of Steel was an action variant of the popular RPG franchise that received pathetic scores from critics, was received angrily by fans who preferred the turn-based gameplay of the original, and was even wiped from series canon by embarrassed designers.
+Not to be confused with Fallout Tactics: Brotherhood of Steel, which is an entirely different game, Fallout: Brotherhood of Steel is an action variant of the popular RPG franchise that received pathetic scores from critics, was received angrily by fans who preferred the turn-based gameplay of the original and was even wiped from series canon by embarrassed designers.

 Fallout: Brotherhood of Steel is built upon Snowblind's Baldur's Gate: Dark Alliance engine framework, and plays very similarly to it.
 Players kill monsters and complete quests for experience points, and can put points into abilities when leveling up after achieving a certain number of experience points.
 The game also balances melee weapons and ranged weapons.